 A schoolboy lies alone and dying on a Scottish mountainside.
-An experienced rescue team can’t find him.
+A highly experienced rescue team can’t find him.
 One man is the boy’s only hope.

-When news of Martin Princeton's disappearance reaches international fugitive, Ryan Kaine, he abandons the evidence that could help clear his name and heads to the Scottish Highlands.
+When news of Martin Princeton’s disappearance reaches international fugitive and former Royal Marine, Ryan Kaine, he abandons the evidence that could help clear his name and heads to the Scottish Highlands.
 Officially, the authorities want Kaine in custody.
 Unofficially, there’s a bounty on his head.

-Armed only with charm and an intimate knowledge of the area, Kaine has to convince the rescue team of his good intentions, and find out everything he can about Martin’s disappearance before they discover who Kaine really is.
+Armed only with charm and an intimate knowledge of the region, Kaine must convince the rescue team of his good intentions and find out everything he can about Martin’s disappearance before they discover who Kaine really is.

-Can Kaine use his mountaineering knowledge, special forces training, and rapport with the locals to find the missing boy in time and bring Kaine one step closer to redemption?
+Using his mountaineering knowledge, his special forces training, and his rapport with the locals to help him find the missing boy in time, Ryan Kaine is … On the Rocks.

 Can be read as a standalone novel.

 If you like Lee Child’s Jack Reacher, Mark Dawson’s John Milton, and Robert Ludlum’s Jason Bourne, you’re going to find the Ryan Kaine’s 83 series compulsively addictive.

 Rained all bloody night.
 Hour after sodding hour.
 Didn’t let up for a single second and he couldn’t do a bloody thing to take shelter.

 Dawn had brought hope, but it also brought heavier rain.